In a New Light

 From there we looked into color, type, and layout.
 Everything we designed was inspired by Schille’s work.
 We pulled the catalogue’s colors directly from her paintings.
 She was well known for using a vibrant salmon hue, and her shadows all take on a deep purple tone.
 Throughout the book we flooded pages with salmon and used purple type in the headlines.
 Though the color palette is feminine, the type is bold because Schille pushed passed the bounds of watercolor as a “ladies medium.”
 The layout has energy.
 It reflects the movement and spontaneity that Schille works into her pieces as do the type and images, jumping around the page, mimicking her brush strokes.

 Nonfiction was proud to be at the museum’s well-attended opening for the exhibition.
 On her 150th birthday, we celebrated Alice the way she has always deserved.
-That night alone, over 75 copies of the catalogue were sold.
+That night alone, over 75 copies of the catalogue were sold, and the book has since been reprinted twice and sold over 300 copies.
 We’re grateful to help our community and Schille’s hometown remember her with the honor her artwork merits.

 Find out more